CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 </ol>
 <p>These modifications will be vital to transform the raw generated code into a functional, efficient, and user-friendly script.
 The following sections will delve into each of these modifications, providing specific examples and guidance on implementing these changes.
 By following these steps, users will be able to leverage the provided code to suit their specific needs and preferences.</p>

-#### 1. Definition of a Class for Sinoatrial Node Object
+#### 1. Definition of Sinoatrial Node Class
-<p>This section of the code defines the <code>SinoAtrialNode</code> class, allowing for the creation of a Sinoatrial Node object, which represents a central component of the heart's electrical system.
+<p>This section of the code defines the <code>SinoAtrialNode</code> class, allowing for the creation of a SAN object, which represents a central component of the heart's electrical system.
 This class structure enables encapsulation and modularity within the code.</p>

 <p>
-In the Sinoatrial Node (SAN) model, ACh and Nor represent the concentrations of acetylcholine and norepinephrine, respectively, two neurotransmitters that play crucial roles in the regulation of heart rate.
+In the SAN model, ACh and Nor represent the concentrations of acetylcholine and norepinephrine, respectively, two neurotransmitters that play crucial roles in the regulation of heart rate.
 Acetylcholine (ACh) is usually involved in slowing down the heart rate by reducing the pacemaker current, while norepinephrine (Nor) tends to increase the heart rate by enhancing the pacemaker current.
 These neurotransmitters interact with specific receptors in the cardiac cells, modulating the ionic currents and thus the overall behavior of the SAN.
 In the context of the model, the constants c[9] and c[10] are assigned to ACh and Nor respectively, allowing their concentrations to be manipulated and thus to simulate various physiological conditions, such as stress or relaxation, that would alter the concentrations of these neurotransmitters.
 </p>

 ```python